Ezra Miller charged with felony burglary in Vermont

 In a report Monday, Vermont State Police said they responded to a burglary complaint in Stamford on May 1 and found several bottles of alcohol were taken from a residence while the homeowners weren’t present.
 Miller was charged after police consulted surveillance footage and interviewed witnesses.

-The police report said Miller was located shortly before midnight Sunday and was issued a citation to appear for arraignment in Vermont Superior Court on Sept.
+The police report said Miller was located shortly before midnight Sunday and was issued a citation to appear for arraignment in Vermont Super Court on Sept.
 26.

 The felony charge adds to Miller’s mounting legal woes and reports of erratic behavior.
 The 29-year-old actor was arrested twice earlier this year in Hawaii, including for disorderly conduct and harassment at a karaoke bar.
 The second incident was for second-degree assault.